michbeck100/pimatic-dash-button/README.md

 This will fetch the most recent version from npm-registry on the next pimatic start and install the plugin.

+###### Dash Button installation

+Follow the instructions in the Amazon app to configure your button, to connect to your wifi but **don't select a product in the last step.
+Just exit the app**.
+Optionally disable the internet access for your dash button in your router configuration, otherwise the Amazon app might complain the incomplete setup of your dash button, every time you press it.

 #### Configuration

 pimatic-dash-button supports the device discovery feature of pimatic (as of version 0.9.x).
 To create a new dash button device, just click on "Discover devices" in the Devices section of pimatic.